16 Forgotten Manners Every Parent Should Teach Their Child

 Writing thank-you notes or texts

 Gift-givers like to know that their gift was received and that the recipient enjoyed it.
 Children of all ages should be taught to write or draw a thank-you card when they receive a present, Grotts says.
 Another modern option is to send a thank-you text or email, preferably with a cute picture of the kiddo holding the gift or a thank you sign.

 Unless they are very young, most kids are on social media these days and that means they need to be taught the dos and don’ts of social interactions online, Grotts says.
 This could be its own article but the basics include not posting pictures of or tagging other people without their permission, never giving out personal information, and never saying anything online that you wouldn’t say in person.

 Many children balk at making eye contact or speaking with people they don’t know and will need to be taught how to greet others politely.
 “The ideal way to introduce oneself is to make eye contact, extend your hand for a handshake, and smile warmly,” Grotts says, adding that this is true for children and adults.
 However, if shaking hands isn’t encouraged (like during the pandemic) or a child doesn’t feel comfortable touching someone else, a nod or elbow bump is perfectly acceptable.

 Being on time

 Even though kids can’t drive they can and should be taught the importance of being prepared and on time, Grotts says.
 Not only will it help their day run more smoothly but it’s a sign of respect to their classmates, playdates, teachers, and family members.
 With children, this means teaching them how to manage transitions from one activity to the next, learning to tell time, and always putting away things like shoes and coats.
-Use these 13 tips from people who are always on time.

 Speaking on the phone